Stickiem/tp/docs/UserGuide.md

 * `sort email` sorts the address book by email.

 ---
-### Redoing a Previous Command: `redo`
+### Re-executing Commands: `redo`

-Re-executes the x-th last command.
+Re-executes a command from your command history.

 **Format**: `redo COMMAND_NUMBER`

-* The `COMMAND_NUMBER` must be between 1 and 10, indicating the position of the command in the history.
+* The *`COMMAND_NUMBER`* must be between 1 and 10, indicating the position of the command in the history.
 * This command allows you to quickly redo previous actions.
+* Command history is session-based and will be cleared when the application is terminated.

 **Examples**:
-* `redo 3` re-executes the third last command.
+* *`redo 3`* re-executes the third last command.

 ---

-### Listing the Last 10 Commands: `redoList`
+### Listing the Command History: `redoList`

-Lists the last 10 commands in the command history.
+Lists your command history from the current session.

 **Format**: `redoList`

-* This command provides a history of the last 10 commands, allowing you to track the sequence of executed commands.
+* This command displays a numbered list of successfully executed commands from your current session.
-* If fewer than 10 commands exist, all available commands will be listed.
+* Only stores up to 10 most recent commands.
+* Command history is reset when you close the application.
+* `redo` commands themselves do not appear in this history.

 **Example**:
-* `redoList` lists the last 10 commands executed (or fewer if less than 10 exist).
+* `redoList` lists the most recent commands executed (up to 10)
 ---
 ### Archiving data files `[coming in v2.0]`